impactdialing/impactdialing/README.md

 Master is mainline development and should always be ready to deploy.

-Work on features, bugs, etc should be done on topical branches.
+Work on features, bugs, etc should be done on topical branches IN YOUR OWN FORK.
 When ready push branch up and open a pull request.

 Once the pull request is merged, delete the branch and carry on.